lm3nitro/Projects/Splunk-Ubuntu.md

 The following modifications to Zeek's configuration are optional:

->##### Change Zeek logs to output in JSON format persistently, you can use Zeek's built-in functionality to output logs in JSON format directly.
+>##### Change Zeek Cut logs to output in JSON format persistently, you can use Zeek's built-in functionality to output logs in JSON format directly.

 Edit zeekctl.cfg and add the following:
 ```